 Andrew died on the last day of Bladder Cancer Awareness Month in 2019.

-Lydia continues to lead and grow the organisation.
-She has worked to implement Andrew's vision and to fill the gap he and T identified all those years ago so that bladder cancer patients and their families across the UK have a better experience and better outcomes.
+Lydia continues to manage and grow the team, with strategic guidance from the Board of Trustees - Deborah Major, Prof Alison Birtle, Hilary Baker, Dr Andrew Dearden, Valerie Hester, Dorothy Markham, Danielle Marr and Paul Michaels.
+They have worked to implement Andrew's vision and to fill the gap he and Tracy identified all those years ago so that bladder cancer patients and their families across the UK have a better experience and better outcomes.

 Get in touch